SaraFrantzen/Saralundkvist86/README.md

-🌱 Fullstack dev in music discovery
+🌱 Fullstack dev in collaboration & live